A new 3-component Degasperis-Procesi hierarchy: A limit system

-a limit for the 3-DP equation may be obtained in the limit $\epsilon \rightarrow 0$ as: The limit system (\ref{3lim}) is also integrable in the sense of admitting bi-Hamiltonian structure and a Lax pair.
-The bi-Hamiltonian structure can be obtained by applying the transformation (\ref{limt}) to that of the 3-DP equation, that is where with the functionals given by
+Then a limit for the 3-Novikov system may be obtained in the limit $\epsilon \rightarrow 0$, that is The short wave model (\ref{3lim}) is also integrable in the sense of admitting bi-Hamiltonian structure and a Lax pair.
+The bi-Hamiltonian structure can be obtained by applying the transformation (\ref{limt}) to that of the 3-Novikov system, that is where with the functionals given by